Mend3ss/Mend3ss/README.md

 <div>

-### My name João, I am a Networking Student who loves to learn new things, whatever is it.
+### My name is João, I am a Networking Student who loves to learn new things, whatever is it.

 <h3>• Currently working at "Darede", as an Cloud Intern </h3>
 <h3>• Studying DevOps tools, like Kubernetes </h3>